-Regarding Pass/Fail: In the First Term there are two Pass/Fail components connected to the production.
+Regarding Pass/Fail: In the First Term there are two Pass/Fail components connected to class presentations.
 Failing one component will result in a 10% reduction in your grade for the assignment.
 Failing two will result in a 20% reduction.
 In the 3rd Quarter, exercise presentation includes three Pass/Fail components.
 Failing one component will result in a 10% reduction in your grade for that performance assignment.
-Failing two components will result in a 20% reduction in your grade for that assignment, and failing all three will result in failure of the entire assignment - a grade of 40% (F).
+Failing two components will result an additional 20% reduction in your grade for that performance assignment, and failing three components will result in failure of the entire assignment - a grade of 40% (F).